RagnarSmari/JustTradeIt/README.md

 DELETE items/id -> done

 UserController
-GET users/id -> not implemented
+GET users/id -> done
-GET users/id/trades -> not implemented
+GET users/id/trades -> done

+RabbitMQ:
+This service works as a glue between the other services to communicate with each other via AMQP